HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * Canadian Banks and their K.Y.C needs
 * The National Association of Mail Users ( NAMMU )
 * Mailers ( and their mail services providers )
-* mail Recipients ( likely to be a much bigger market than Mailers, as junkMail grows > wikiLink )
+* Mail Recipients ( likely to be a much bigger market than Mailers, as junkMail grows > wikiLink )
 * AdManCa = Ad(dres) Man(agement) Ca(nada) & FirstNations

 # DefinitiveData-DeltaAlerts